Oneflow-Inc/libai/docs/source/tutorials/basics/Training.md

 # Training

-To run training, we highly recommend users to use the standardized `trainer` in LiBai.
+To run training, we highly recommend you to use the standardized `trainer` in LiBai.

 ## Trainer Abstraction

-We provide a standardized `trainer` abstraction with a hook system that helps to simplify the standard training behavior.
+We provide a standardized `trainer` abstraction with a hook system to help simplify the standard training behavior.

 `DefaultTrainer` is initialized from the lazy config system, used by `tools/train_net.py` and many scripts.
-It includes many standard default behaviors that one might want to opt in, including default configurations for the optimizer, learning rate scheduler, logging, evaluation, model checkpointing and etc.
+It includes many standard default behaviors that you might want to opt in, including default configurations for the optimizer, learning rate scheduler, logging, evaluation, model checkpointing, etc.

 For simple customizations (e.g. change optimizer, evaluator, LR scheduler, data loader, etc.), you can just modify the corresponding configuration in `config.py` according to your own needs (refer to [Config_System](https://libai.readthedocs.io/en/latest/tutorials/Config_System.html#configs-in-libai)).

 ## Customize a DefaultTrainer

-For complicated customizations, we recommend users to overwrite function in [DefaultTrainer](https://github.com/Oneflow-Inc/libai/blob/main/libai/engine/default.py).
+For complicated customizations, we recommend you to overwrite function in [DefaultTrainer](https://github.com/Oneflow-Inc/libai/blob/main/libai/engine/default.py).

 In `DefaultTrainer`, the training process consists of `run_step in trainer` and `hooks` which can be modified according to your own needs.